Basic Policy on Internal Control Systems

 - (7)Executive Committee shall deliberate fully on the matters of importance from a perspective of risk management, such as the strategy to control important management risk, and the matters of particular importance shall be reported to the Board of Directors.

-- (8)Business divisions and corporate staff divisions shall, when they recognize presence of serious risks or any sign of emergence of serious risks related to NEC Group's business, promptly report the situation to the corporate staff divisions concerned and the Compliance Division, and, if the risks are of particular seriousness, report them to directors and the Kansayaku.
+- (8)Business divisions and corporate staff divisions shall, when they recognize presence of serious risks or any sign of emergence of serious risks related to NEC Group's business, promptly report the situation to the corporate staff divisions concerned and the Compliance Department, and, if the risks are of particular seriousness, report them to directors and the Kansayaku.

 4.Systems for ensuring the efficient performance of duties by directors